emilhe/dash-leaflet/README.md

 ## Support

-Please do not use GitHub issues for support, but instead ask your questions on [StackOverflow](https://stackoverflow.com/) using the [`dash-leaflet` tag](https://stackoverflow.com/questions/tagged/dash-leaflet).
+Please ask questions on [StackOverflow](https://stackoverflow.com/) using the [`dash-leaflet` tag](https://stackoverflow.com/questions/tagged/dash-leaflet), and use GitHub issues only for bug reports and feature requests.

 ## Build instructions